-High Altitude Research Program (HARP)
+High Altitude Research Project (HARP)

 Program History and Description

-Science Heads’ HAB’s often reach an altitude of over 100,000 feet where the atmospheric conditions are similar to that on the surface of Mars.
-The payloads then return to Earth by parachute and are retrieved by Science Heads.
+The Science Heads HAB’s often reach an altitude of over 100,000 feet where the atmospheric conditions are similar to that on the surface of Mars.
+The payloads return to Earth by parachute and are tracked and retrieved by Science Heads’ volunteers.
 The data collected by the experiments are provided to the students for analysis and reporting.

 Three Participation Tracks

 Teachers may register their students to participate in one or more of the three participation tracks: